 The healthcare industry is one of the most rapidly changing industries in the world.
 Challenges, such as rising costs, value-based care delivery, payment reforms, data security and transformation to smart healthcare technologies have engaged healthcare professionals in recent times and there is more to come in 2020.
 Technology is transforming healthcare at a faster pace, constant changes in government policies, more patient control, transparency, and improving patient experience are complicating the way healthcare is perceived.

 Transparency in payments is an important factor that customers would look for this year.
-Consumers want access to the pricing and quality of a health care service in order to make better decisions.
+Consumers want access to the pricing and quality of healthcare services in order to make better decisions.
 Patients would be expecting a complete breakdown of the cost before and after availing of the services.
 This lack of transparency is something that would challenge the care providers as there are multiple stakeholders contributing to it.
 Health providers would be challenged to make their pricing and payment system transparent this year.

-A payment model with fewer options is going to decrease the customers’ satisfaction.
-Providing payment transparency that caters to consumers’ interest is the challenge for healthcare providers.
+A payment model with fewer options is going to decrease customers’ satisfaction.
+Providing payment transparency that caters to consumers’ interests is a challenge for healthcare providers.

 The constant innovation in technology is a growing challenge for the healthcare industry.
-The use of modern management software and AI-driven application are now at the heart of most healthcare companies.
-For an organization to stay relevant and ahead of others in the competition, it is important to incorporate modern technology in their health care operations.
+The use of modern management software and AI-driven application is now at the heart of most healthcare companies.
+For an organization to stay relevant and ahead of others in the competition, it is important to incorporate modern technology in its healthcare operations.
 Only companies that are ready to take risks by experimenting and thinking outside the box can be successful in the future.
-Healthcare companies need to act as prospectors by doing things outside the unconventional spectrum in order to successfully incorporating modern technology in their day to day process to provide a quality experience to the patients.
-A challenge could be cost associated with new technology and coming up with strategies to successfully adapt to consumer demands.
+Healthcare companies need to act as prospectors by doing things outside the unconventional spectrum in order to successfully incorporating modern technology in their day-to-day process to provide a quality experience to the patients.
+A challenge could be the cost associated with new technology and coming up with strategies to successfully adapt to consumer demands.

 The use of data analytics can transform the healthcare industry for good.
-Big data can unveil various patients’ trends and patterns that can help healthcare providers to come up with more customer-centric models, easy and cost-efficient payment methods, more transparency in pricing, improved customer experiences.
-However, the health care industry has been very slow in the implementation of data analytics tools that are novel to medical care.
-There are many reasons for those types of decision making in health care, such as misalignments in the goals of leadership, miscommunication between healthcare and technology professionals.
+Big data can unveil various patients’ trends and patterns that can help healthcare providers to come up with more customer-centric models, easy and cost-efficient payment methods, more transparency in pricing, and improved customer experiences.
+However, the healthcare industry has been very slow in the implementation of data analytics tools that are novel to medical care.
+There are many reasons for those types of decision-making in healthcare, such as misalignments in the goals of leadership, and miscommunication between healthcare and technology professionals.